 Be as specific as you can when you describe your product down to the millimeter.
 For example, don't say, "made of steel."
 Say the exact type of steel.
 List out exactly what your product should be able to do.

 Second, negotiate a price.

 Do not negotiate on a sample.
 Chinese suppliers will think you're an ametuer.
 Instead, negotiate when it comes to ordering large volumes of your product.
 This will save you a ton more money in the long run, and your supplier will respect you for it.
-Check out the three dos and don'ts of negotiating with suppliers here.

 Step 6: Pay your supplier.

 You can't use those options unless you have an account.
 And you can't have an account unless you have a government issued ID in one of the qualifying southeast Asian countries.